flatcar-archive/flatcar-docs/os/booting-on-auro.md

 ## Choosing a Channel

-Container Linux is designed to be [updated automatically](https://coreos.com/why/#updates) with different schedules per channel.
+Flatcar Linux is designed to be [updated automatically](https://coreos.com/why/#updates) with different schedules per channel.
 You can [disable this feature](update-strategies.md), although we don't recommend it.
 Read the [release notes](https://coreos.com/releases) for specific features and bug fixes.

 The Stable channel should be used by production clusters.
-Versions of Container Linux are battle-tested within the Beta and Alpha channels before being promoted.
-The current version is Container Linux {{site.stable-channel}}.
+Versions of Flatcar Linux are battle-tested within the Beta and Alpha channels before being promoted.
+The current version is Flatcar Linux {{site.stable-channel}}.

 The Beta channel consists of promoted Alpha releases.
-The current version is Container Linux {{site.beta-channel}}.
+The current version is Flatcar Linux {{site.beta-channel}}.

 The Alpha channel closely tracks master and is released frequently.
 The newest versions of system libraries and utilities will be available for testing.
-The current version is Container Linux {{site.alpha-channel}}.
+The current version is Flatcar Linux {{site.alpha-channel}}.

-Container Linux releases are automatically built and deployed on the AURO cloud, therefore it is best to launch your clusters with the following naming pattern: Container Linux _Channel_ _Version_.
-For example, the image name of the latest alpha release will be "Container Linux Alpha {{site.alpha-channel}}".
+Flatcar Linux releases are automatically built and deployed on the AURO cloud, therefore it is best to launch your clusters with the following naming pattern: Flatcar Linux _Channel_ _Version_.
+For example, the image name of the latest alpha release will be "Flatcar Linux Alpha {{site.alpha-channel}}".

 ### Cloud-Config

-Container Linux allows you to configure machine parameters, launch systemd units on startup and more via [cloud-config][cloud-config].
+Flatcar Linux allows you to configure machine parameters, launch systemd units on startup and more via [cloud-config][cloud-config].
 We're going to provide the `cloud-config` data via the `user-data` flag.

 [cloud-config]: https://github.com/coreos/coreos-cloudinit/blob/master/Documentation/cloud-config.md